robdevops/check_lvs/README.md

 # check_ipvsadm
 check_ipvsadm plugin for Nagios / Icinga.
-Checks how many real servers are available for the specified virtual server.

-## Description
-check_ipvsadm checks the number of available real servers for a specified IPVS virtual server.
+Checks the number of available real servers for a specified IPVS virtual server.

 ## Dependencies
 * ipvsadm